jcdcdev/Umbraco.Community.FileSystemProviders.B2/.github/README.md

 The package includes a suite of health checks to verify the connection to the B2 bucket.

+> [!IMPORTANT]
+> Version 10 will only receive security updates and no new features.

+> Please review the [security policy](https://github.com/jcdcdev/Umbraco.Community.FileSystemProviders.B2?tab=security-ov-file#supported-versions) for more information.

 ## Quick Start

 ### Prerequisites